RascalSoftware/RAT-Docs/source/tutorial/customModels.rst

         output = np.array([oxide, water, head, tail, tail, head])

 Note the use of semicolons.
-In Matlab syntax, this concatenates arrays column-wise.
+In MATLAB syntax, this concatenates arrays column-wise.
 So if you take an array a = [a1, a2, a3], and another b = [b1, b2, b3], then [a ; b] produces an array that looks like this:

 .. math::